 The Residential Energy Efficient Property Credit will now go through 2020.
 This might make you eligible for incentives for energy-efficient home modifications, like new heating and cooling units, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

 To qualify for the credit, the house must be the taxpayer’s primary residence in the USA.
-The change should have a life of at least five years, with the first use starting with the homeowner.
+The improvement should have a life of at least five years, with the first use starting with the homeowner.

 What Varieties of Enhancements are Eligible to be High-Efficiency Updates?

 Typically, this tax reduction is equivalent to 10% of the expense of the subsequent energy-saving changes that match certain ENERGY STAR® guidelines: